Halstonberg

 New Mexico non-compete agreement: the healthcare practitioner ban, the common-law reasonableness test for other workers, and what the framework means for employees

-New Mexico bans non-competes for healthcare practitioners
+Does New Mexico ban non-competes for healthcare practitioners?

 New Mexico's most distinctive non-compete provision is its categorical ban on non-competes for healthcare practitioners.
 New Mexico Statutes §24-1I-2 provides that an agreement that restricts the right of a healthcare practitioner to provide clinical healthcare services is void and unenforceable.